SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 ## Prerequisites

-* You meet the requirements for Project “Piper”.
-See [Requirements](https://github.com/SAP/jenkins-library/blob/master/README.md#requirements).
+* You have the Java Runtime Environment 8.
+* You have Jenkins 2.60.3 or higher.
 * You have set up Project “Piper”.
-See [Download and Installation](https://github.com/SAP/jenkins-library/blob/master/README.md#download-and-installation).
+See [README](https://github.com/SAP/jenkins-library/blob/master/README.md).
 * You have installed SAP Solution Manager 7.2 SP6.
 See [README](https://github.com/SAP/devops-cm-client/blob/master/README.md).
-* You meet the prerequisites for the mtaBuild.
-See [mtaBuild](https://sap.github.io/jenkins-library/steps/mtaBuild/).
+* You have the MTA Archive Builder 1.0.6 or any compatible version.
+See [SAP Development Tools](https://tools.hana.ondemand.com/#cloud).

 ## Context